alnesjo/Sentio/README.md

 ### Project plan

-* Set up a basic gradle project and define the first milestones:
+* Set up a basic gradle project and define the first milestones.
 * Imlement issues in isolated branches and open pull requests develop.
 * Once a milestone has been reached prepare a release branch to merge into master.